mohan/csvdb/readme.md

 	* compatability with C, and
 	* ease of implementation in other languages in future, including C language.
 	* C extension for PHP for more speed, in future.
+* Namespaces?
+* Targeted use case of building a C language web application as CGI/Apache module.
+	* Compiled languages are faster as the whole machine code is loaded into memory, which is superior to opcode.
 * Power of PHP is associative array
 	* Only data structure needed to implement in C.
 	* Implement C compiler extension for missing associative array syntax.
-	* Namespaces?
-* Targeted use case of building a C language web application as CGI/Apache module.
-	* Compiled languages are faster as the whole machine code is loaded into memory, which is superior to opcode.
+	* Garbage collection is just calling `free` at regular intervals.
+* C has `printf` for templating, PHP has `printf`.
 * C language is beautiful.
 There are only user defined functions.
 	* And so is PHP.